mefernandez/snake-game-code-kata/README.md

 Walkthrough
 -----------

-The obvious approach is to think of the snake object, what properties does it have, and how does it behave.
+The obvious approach is to think of the snake object, its *properties* and its *behaviour*.

 Properties seem to be easier to code into tests, for instance: